Where to See Endangered Species in Malaysian Borneo

 Afternoon: 2 p.m. - 4 p.m. (feeding time 3 p.m. - 4 p.m.)

-I met a couple who saw orangutans only on their second visit.
-I was very lucky to have seen several orangutans.
-Among them were a full-grown male who sat lazily on the grass munching on a banana.
-During feeding time, a pregnant mother carrying her orange-furred baby and a bratty adolescent male all came swinging by.
+I met a couple who saw orang-utans only on their second visit.
+As for me, I was very lucky to have seen several orang-utans including a full-grown male munching on a banana.
+Also, a pregnant mother carrying her orange-furred baby and a bratty adolescent male showed up during feeding time.

 HOW TO GET TO SEMENGGOH WILDLIFE CENTER